 Leaders: It’s Time to Get Ready For the Workforce of Tomorrow

 Organizations have a lot to consider.
 The future workforce is going to look and function entirely differently.
 Why?
-Because of four demographic trends that are shape-shifting our future.
+Because of five demographic trends that are shape-shifting our future.

 Developing successful organizational strategies is hard enough.
 If you develop a strategy without knowing demographics, the future of technology and what global changes to expect, you’re shooting into the dark.
 This can almost be forgiven if you don’t know where to look for this trend information.
 However, once you know what changes are coming in the next decade, you can’t put the genie back in the bottle.
 It is your responsibility as a leader to be informed and create strategies for the success of your organization and teams.
 And then once you have the strategy in mind, it’s your job to ensure that your teams have the skills and knowledge to cope with these coming changes.

 Trend #1.
 People living longer, making pensions unsustainable and a need to work later in life.

 By 2030, 19.3% of the total U.S. population will be over the age 65.
 Half the babies born now in the US will make it to about 104 years of age.

 When Bismarck introduced the concept of the old age pension into Europe, half of the European population was dead by 45.
 And yet he took 65 at the age at which the pension should start.
 So, if we want to extrapolate that now, actually, state pension ages in high-income countries should be 103.